Mohammedaill/docs/articles/libraries/auth0-swift/touchid-authentication.md

 ---
 # Auth0.swift Touch ID / Face ID Authentication

 Here's the scenario: After user authentication, you want to store the user's credentials and use them as long as they are valid.
 Once they expire, you would want to renew them using the `refreshToken` in order to avoid presenting the login page again.
-Rather than doing this automatically you require the user to validate with their fingerprint or face.
+Rather than doing this automatically, you require the user to validate with their fingerprint or face.

 You will be using the [Credentials Manager](https://github.com/auth0/Auth0.swift/blob/master/Auth0/CredentialsManager.swift) utility in [Auth0.swift](https://github.com/auth0/Auth0.swift/) to streamline the management of user credentials and perform biometric authentication.